justtryingthingsout/oldimgtool/README.md

 * Point the OpenSSL installation path to the environmental variable `OPENSSL_DIR` if the installer didn't already

 ## Quirks
-This program will output all logs into stderr, so that it's possible to specify `-`/stdout as the output.
-Thus, if you need to collect the logs (such as when getting image info via the `-a` flag), please pipe stderr instead.
+This program will output all logs into `stderr`, so that it's possible to specify `-`/`stdout` as the output.
+Thus, if you need to collect the logs (such as when getting image info via the `-a` flag), please pipe `stderr` instead.
 Moreover, the program's logs have color when piped into a tty, but will lose it when piped.

 ## Credits